 These are released on Mondays and are comprised of course content and weekly “State of the IDS” videos (recap of previous week, what’s coming in the new week, frequently asked questions).
 You’re expected to watch (and learn from) them before Friday’s workshops.
 To keep your learning active, you’ll have the chance to work on application exercises that you can complete on RStudio Cloud.

-Course organisers will each hold student hours on Tuesdays and Wednesdays (times TBA) starting in Week 2.
+Course organisers will each hold student hours on Tuesdays (with David, 10-11am) and Wednesdays (with Mine, 12-1pm) starting in Week 2.
 These will be on Zoom and will not be recorded.
 It’s a great time to come and get real time answers to your questions or just say hi!

 These will be held on Thursdays on Zoom, and they will be recorded and posted.
 These live coding sessions are yet another opportunity to ask questions.
 They’re also a good time to learn about workflow and debugging techniques since there will inevitably be lots wrinkles to iron out during unstructured live coding.